Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, playful, sociable

-The Corgipoo is a mixture of the Pembroke Welsh Corgi and Poodle, so it tends to be short, staying below 15 inches in height.
+The Corgipoo is a mixture of the Pembroke Welsh Corgi and Poodle.
 They are social, loving dogs that are typically good with children.
-They usually get along well with other pets and due to their social, outgoing personalities, they are a good pick for people who like to take their dog places with them.
-These dogs have the potential to be heavy shedders, but their grooming needs are unlikely to extend much beyond regular brushing.
-These dogs have a longer life expectancy than most other Poodle mixes.
+They usually get along well with other pets, and due to their social and outgoing personalities, they are a good pick for people who like to take their dog places with them.
+These dogs can be heavy shedders, but their grooming needs are unlikely to extend beyond regular brushing.
+Corgipoos have a longer life expectancy than most other Poodle mixes.

 31. Shepadoodle (German Shepherd x Poodle)